Blogs

 8/2/2021

-How many lone workers are attacked every day?
+How many lone workers in the UK are attacked every day?

 Light down arrow.White down arrow.

-In addition to this, the Health and Safety Executive’s (HSE) latest violence at work figures show 688,000 incidents reported in 2019/20.
+In addition to this, the Health and Safety Executive’s (HSE) latest violence at work figures show 649,000 incidents reported.
+SoloProtect's 2024 Impact Report revealed a 132% increase in physical attacks and a 104% rise in weapon-related incidents against lone workers over the past three years.

-Even though many workers are now able to return to the office, not everyone has done so.
-In fact, a recent survey by the BBC found that all 50 of the UK’s largest employers said they do not plan to bring people back to the office full time:
+With a lot of companies choosing remote or hybrid working patterns for employees, it's no surprise that a survey by the BBC found that all 50 of the UK’s largest employers said they do not plan to bring people back to the office full time:

 • Aviva, which has 16,000 workers in the UK, said 95% of its workers would like to spend some of their time working flexibly and remotely in different locations.